 Three to consider

 Mexico's economy is tied to the U.S. economy.
 That's mostly positive, but with economic growth in the U.S. currently slowing, shares of Mexican companies have been punished.
 This situation screams "opportunity," because Mexico has significant long-term growth potential independent of the United States.
 Furthermore, many Mexican firms have a competitive advantage that companies in other countries can only dream about: dominant market share.
-And that's why airport operator Grupo Aeroportuario Del Sureste
+And that's why telecom America Movil

 It isn't a member of BRIC, but Chile has plenty to offer investors.
 The country is remarkably open and straightforward to operate in -- a rarity in Latin America -- and the government has been saving large portions of its windfall copper profits to soften the impact of the next slowdown.
-The number of companies that investors can pick through isn't as numerous as those in Mexico or Brazil, but it's tough to argue the growth, 4.4% yield, and solid franchise of Banco de Chile
+The number of companies that investors can pick through isn't as numerous as those in Mexico or Brazil, but it's tough to argue with the impressive growth Vina Concha y Toro

 Grab your passport